khacnhat/starter/docs/README.md

 # cyberdojo/starter docker image

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Holds the start-point files and associated functionality.
+- Holds the start-point files used when setting up a practice session.
-- Work in progress.
-Not used yet.

 API:
   * All methods receive their named arguments in a json hash.